-- 29.1 A Bid Adjudication Committee must-

-- (a) consider the report and recommendations of the Bid Evaluation Committee; and

-- (b) either-

-- (i) depending on its delegations, make a final award or a recommendation to the Accounting Officer to make the final award; or - (ii) make another recommendation to the Accounting Officer how to proceed with the relevant procurement. - 29.2 A Bid Adjudication Committee must consist of at least four senior managers, consisting of the following officials- - (a) the Chief Financial Officer, or if the Chief Financial Officer is not available, a manager in the budget and treasury office reporting directly to the Chief Financial Officer and designated by the Chief Financial Officer; and - (b) the senior manager Supply Chain Management unit or if the manager Supply Chain Management unit is not available, at least one senior Supply Chain Management practitioner or delegate; - (c) and three a technical expert in the relevant field who is of the following an technical experts, who are officials of the municipality out of the following directorates; - 1) the Director: Strategic Support Services or his designated delegate; and/or - the Director: Community Services or his designated delegate; and/or; - 3) the Director: Public Services or his designated delegate; and/or - 4) the Director: Engineering Services or his designated delegate; and/or - 5) the Director: Finance (CFO) or his delegated delegate. - (d) if deemed necessary, a technical expert in the relevant field who is an official, if such an expert exists. - 29.3 The Accounting Officer may appoint the CFO as Chairperson of the committee.
-If the Chairperson is absent from a meeting, the members of the committee who are present must elect one of them to preside at the meeting and will be documented in the minutes. - 29.4 Neither a member of a Bid Evaluation Committee, nor an advisor or person assisting the evaluation committee, may be a member of a Bid Adjudication Committee.
+- 29.1 A Bid Adjudication Committee must- - (a) consider the report and recommendations of the Bid Evaluation Committee; and - (b) either- - depending on its delegations, make a final award or a recommendation to the Accounting Officer to make the final award; or - (ii) make another recommendation to the Accounting Officer how to proceed with the relevant procurement. - 29.2 A Bid Adjudication Committee must consist of at least four of the following officials- - (a) the Chief Financial Officer, or if the Chief Financial Officer is not available, a manager in the budget and treasury office reporting directly to the Chief Financial Officer and designated by the Chief Financial Officer; and - (b) the senior manager Supply Chain Management unit or if the manager Supply Chain Management unit is not available, at least one senior Supply Chain Management practitioner or delegate; - (c) and two of the following technical experts who are officials of the municipality; - 1) the Director: Strategic Support Services or his designated delegate; and/or - the Director: Community Services or his designated delegate; and/or; - 3) the Director: Technical Services or his designated delegate; and/or - (d) if deemed necessary, a technical expert in the relevant field who is an official, if such an expert exists. - 29.3 The Accounting Officer may appoint the CFO as Chairperson of the committee.
+If the Chairperson is absent from a meeting, the members of the committee who are present must elect one of them to preside at the meeting and will be documented in the minutes.